 It is the responsibility of the caretaker to ensure that the loading area is clear of any vehicles or obstructions prior to waste collection.

-When waste collection is complete, the building caretaker will return the bins to resume operational use.
+When the servicing of the bins is complete, the building caretaker will return the empty bins to their operational locations to resume use.